Sustainsys/Saml2/doc/Contributing.md

 Github issues are used to keep track of issues and releases.
 For requests of functionality or to report bugs, please open an issue in the github repo.

+It is adviced to open an issue describing the plans before starting any major coding work.
+Discussing before writing code significantly reduces the risk of getting a pull request denied.

 ##Versioning
 Kentor Authentication services uses semantic versioning as defined on http://semver.org/.